surftimer/SurfTimer/README.md

 # SurfTimer for CS:GO

 This is an open source timer plugin made for CS:GO.
 The original plugin was known as ckSurf, developed by Jonitaikaponi.
-Since then, the plugin has recieved significant development from many different [contributors.](https://github.com/surftimer/SurfTimer/graphs/contributors)
+A year or so later fluffys released his update [fork.](https://github.com/fluffyst/Surftimer) Since then, the plugin has recieved significant development from many different [contributors.](https://github.com/surftimer/SurfTimer/graphs/contributors)

 # Project Goals